atrettel/sheardata/README.md

 modern, and unified format.

-NOTE: This project is on hold as I investigate improvements in the database design.
-I want to move more analysis from being written as Python code to being written directly as SQL code.
+NOTE: This project is on hold as I investigate improvements in the database design and analysis framework.
+I am investigating moving the extract-transform-load stages to C or Fortran, with goals of making the project faster and more portable (less dependent on the Python ecosystem and the quirks of the SQLite version of a given Python distribution).
+I am also investigating moving more analysis code from Python to SQL.

 Goals